Chatlada-Nina/pizza-hemma/README.md

 ### Frameworks, programs and libraries

 - [Django](https://docs.djangoproject.com/en/5.0/) - Framework used to create website.
-- [AllAuth](https://docs.allauth.org/en/latest/) - used to provide authentication framework for the project.
+- [AllAuth](https://docs.allauth.org/en/latest/) - used to provide an authentication framework for the project.
 - [Django signals](https://docs.djangoproject.com/en/5.0/topics/signals/) - Using signals.py to automatically create a profile when a new member registers.
 - [PostGreSQL database](https://www.postgresql.org/) - used as the relational database management for the website.
 - [Github](https://github.com/) - Used for hosting the repository.